The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux

-Not much is known about Ren\'e's parents.
-His father Henri Eug\`ene Gerasime was born in 1860.
-He was a small contractor who owned an enterprise of saddlery and cooperage located in the suburbs of Vitry.
-The mother was Marie Alexandrine Roblin; she was born in Vitry on September 26th, 1864.
-As Pierre Gateaux told us, Ren\'e's family on his father side was originated from the small town of Villers-le-Sec at 20 km from Vitry, that seems to be the rural nest of Gateaux family.
-On the birth declaration of Ren\'e, it is indicated that Eug\`ene Gateaux (Henri's father) is owner and Jules Roblin (Marie's father) is cooper : the grandparents acted as witnesses for the child's birth at the cityhall.
-As Eug\`ene's birth declaration stipulates that he was born in Villers-le-Sec in 1821 and his father was a carpenter, maybe Ren\'e's grandfather came to Vitry to create his business where Marie's father was working as cooper .
-As already mentioned, the coupled had two children : Ren\'e is the elder, the second one, Georges was born four years later on August 27th, 1893.
+Ren\'e Eug\`ene Gateaux was born on 5 May 1889 in Vitry-le-Fran\c{c}ois in the d\'epartement of Marne, 200 km east from Paris.\footnote{Abraham de Moivre was born there 222 years earlier, before the wars of religion forced him to leave for London where he spent all his scientific career.
+Fran\c cois Jacquier was also born there 178 years earlier.
+A local historian from Vitry, Gilbert Maheut, has written several short papers about his three mathematician fellow-citizens.
+See, in particular, \citet{Maheut2000}.} Ren\'e's father Henri, born in 1860, was a small contractor who owned a saddlery and cooperage business in the outskirts of Vitry.
+His mother was Marie Roblin, born in Vitry in 1864.
+Ren\'e's family on his father side came originally from the small town of Villers-le-Sec at 20 km from Vitry, the rural nest of Gateaux's family.
+Ren\'e's birth certificate indicates that Eugene Gateaux (Henri's father) was a proprietor and Jules Roblin (Marie's father) was a cooper; the grandparents acted as witnesses when the birth was registered at the town hall.
+Eug\`ene's birth certificate indicates that he was born in Villers-le-Sec in 1821 and that his father was a carpenter.
+Perhaps Ren\'e's grandfather came to Vitry to create his business and employed Marie's father as a cooper.
+As already mentioned, the couple had two children: Ren\'e is the elder; the second one, Georges, was born four years later in 1893.